 Luckily, there are several models available that may be a better fit for your organization.
 They each offer their own trade-offs, of course, but may provide the solid foundation to move forward with developing a management plan that works to the benefit of all stakeholders.

-- BYOD (Bring Your Own Device): The user owns the hardware and is free to use it as they see fit.
+(Bring Your Own Device): The user owns the hardware and is free to use it as they see fit.
 Device management offers control of the user-based functions of the device, but not full control by design.
-This is the least costly option for organizations and allows for IT to focus solely on managing the apps/services/data that are tied exclusively to securing company resources.
-Users retain control of their devices and its use, while corporate data – which they do not govern – is still safeguarded to company standards and adherence to corporate policy.
+This is the least costly option for organizations.
+It is important to note that while BYOD limits what your employer can see on your device, it does allow IT to focus solely on managing the apps/services/data that are tied exclusively to securing company resources.
+Users retain control of their devices and their use, while corporate data – which they do not govern – is still safeguarded to company standards and adherence to corporate policy.

 Lastly, there is one piece to this equation that we’ve only touched upon: the MDM component.
 Specifically, the software used to manage the mobile devices regardless of which deployment model is chosen.
 In this case, the new additions Apple has incorporated into iOS/iPadOS 15 have a heavy focus on security and privacy.
 Jamf has also adopted these features into the latest version of Jamf Pro to streamline user enrollment and provisioning access to company resources while maintaining user privacy on their personal device.

-Frankly, it’s the best of both worlds, with users able to keep privacy data linked to their personal Apple ID; while company data is linked to their organizationally provided managed Apple ID.
+Frankly, it’s the best of both worlds, having two Apple IDs allows users able to keep privacy data linked to their personal Apple ID; while company data is linked to their organizationally provided managed Apple ID.
 Furthermore, personal devices allow limited IT management without allowing access to commands that may be considered too heavy-handed, such as viewing personal data, location tracking or collecting privacy data from the device.
 Conversely, It can still lock devices that are reported lost or stolen, install/update corporate apps & data and apply configurations to secure corporate resources, like VPN or Email remotely.